-Being a father is truly one of my favorite things in the world.
+Being a father is truly one of my favorite things to be in the world.
 My father told me when I was younger, that I will never understand how much you can love someone until I have a child.
 Well on May 22nd, 2019, I found that out.
 At the same time, I begin to find out that this is about to be work!
 Work that has the most amazing payoff ever, but WORK WORK!
-In the first 72 hours, my wife and I probably only got about 4 hours of rest and as time progressed.
-You find yourself having to have conversations with yourself that you’ve ran from.
+In the first 72 hours, my wife and I probably only got about 4 hours of rest and as time progressed, you find yourself having to have conversations with yourself that you’ve ran from.
 I must admit, at one point I truly asked myself was I actually man enough to be the father that my daughter needs.

 If anyone has read my write-up on my dad, then you know I come from a home with an AMAZING DAD!
-So much so, I still to this day cannot figure out how my dad worked the long hours he did, but was still able to make it to all of the after school activities I had from probably 1st grade to being a senior in high school!
+So much so, to this day cannot figure out how my dad worked the long hours he did, but was still able to make it to all of the after school activities I had, from 1st grade to being a senior in high school!
 When I asked him last year, he told me, “you make time for what you love”.
 I’ve never questioned how much my dad loved me.
 If I wanted to make my dad tear up, I know I could quickly put in the movie ‘South Central’ with the legend OG Bobby Johnson and his son, or ‘John Q’ where Denzel Washington will do anything to make sure his son gets a heart transplant.

 I can be a very competitive person, but this isn’t about competing with him.
 It’s about continuing a generational tradition for our family that I truly feel my dad started for us.
 My wife on the other hand will tell you that I am an amazing dad as she tells me all the time, but I’ve always been my hardest critic.